 How to get from and to Hong Kong Airport

-There are three options for getting to/from Hong Kong Airport to the city centre and it depends on your time and budget which option you choose.
+There are three options for getting to/from Hong Kong Airport to the city center and it depends on your time and budget which option you choose.

-Taking the train is the quickest option for getting from Hong Kong Airport to the city centre.
-The journey only takes 24 minutes and with six Airport Express trains per hour this is a safe, quick, hassle-free option.
+Taking the train is the quickest option for getting from Hong Kong Airport to the city center.
+The journey only takes 24 minutes and with six Airport Express trains per hour, this is a safe, quick, hassle-free option.

 Finding the train is easy as it is located within the terminal building, just 50m from the arrivals’ hall.
 Look out for Airport Express counters or ticket machines to buy your train pass before boarding.

 Even though the train only takes 24 minutes the service provides free WiFi, TV and power charging sockets!

 Once you arrive in central Hong Kong, you will want to connect to the free MTR shuttle bus to reach your final destination.

 Time: 24 minutes

 Taking the bus into Hong Kong is the cheapest way to get from the airport to downtown but it is also the longest option.
 The A11 bus is the most popular option, with services departing the airport every 20 minutes.
 This route takes you directly to downtown stopping at convenient stops like Hong Kong’s City Hall and Connaught Road Central.

 Tickets can be purchased from a counter at the Airport Ground Transportation Centre or from the driver on the bus.